-The cities of Alameda, Albany, Berkeley, Emeryville, Hayward, Newark, and Piedmont employ at-large elections, where Council members are elected citywide.
-In contrast, Dublin, Fremont, Livermore, Oakland, San Leandro, and Union City opt for district elections.
+The cities of Alameda, Albany, Emeryville, Hayward, Newark, and Piedmont employ atlarge elections, where Council members are elected citywide.
+In contrast, Berkeley, Dublin, Fremont, Livermore, Oakland, San Leandro, and Union City opt for district elections.
 Under this model, the cities are divided into distinct geographical districts, and Council members are elected by residents of those specific districts.
 Livermore, Pleasanton, and Union City have four Council members who are elected by-district, while the Mayor of the cities is elected at-large.
+Berkeley has eight Council members elected by-district, while the Mayor is elected at-large.
+Berkeley also employs a ranked choice voting system.